 Google has recently published curious research on its security blog.
 This work is a shared effort that involved Google’s own fraud & abuse group as well as teams from six large universities.
 Together they have studied actual anatomy of what seems to be cybercrime in its purest form.
 The research paper covered and analyzed such aspects of malicious online activity as:

 - Credit card information theft

-To be honest no jaw-dropping, game-changing revelation was neither found nor published in the research, however there were several great new thoughts presented and exposed to public.
+To be honest, no jaw-dropping, game-changing revelation was neither found nor published in the research, however, there were several great new thoughts presented and exposed to the public.
 The conclusion Google’s team has made is that simply protecting what’s yours is not enough for a company that wishes to protect its users/clients/employees.
 Cybercrime should be fought and the strike shout hit those exact places where it really hurts.
 How to do so?
 Here are several tips.

 Use the dark side to your advantage!

 Checking and updating security is great.
 But how do we test it?
 We penetration test against imaginary, (although quite possible) threats.
 However Google advises businesses to know their game a little bit better.
 Try out infiltration of numerous black markets hosted online, places that are actually inhabited with hackers and criminals who will eventually try taking a bite of your own business if you don’t know how to stop them.